TheSystemGuy1337/WhoNeedsThis/README.md

 2 *The Readme is kind of a lie, the *'s make up for that

-3 *By new BASIC i mean BATCH is easyer to get into and more avable that BASIC, making it the new BASIC.
+3 *By new BASIC i mean BATCH is easyer to get into than BASIC, making it the new BASIC.